ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 ![decision tree]({{ site.urlimg }}/Decision-Tree/decision tree.png)

-The above illustration shows how this works.
-From the decision tree, a male whose age is greater than 9.5 would be predicted to be dead, while a male whose age is less than or equal to 9.5 and who has less than 3 siblings would be predicted to be survived.
+The above illustration shows how it works.
+Using the decision tree, a male whose age is greater than 9.5 would be predicted to be dead, and a male whose age is less than or equal to 9.5 and who has less than 3 siblings would be predicted to be survived.

-For rigorous explanation, define a terminal node
+Now, let
 $$
 R_{m}
 $$
- that satisfies <br>
+ be a terminal node that satisfies <br>

 $$
 \begin{equation}
   \begin{array}{l}